Gary Allen (runner): As runner

+Allen is a regular attendee at Burning Man.

 According to the Association of Road Racing Statisticians, in 2010 Allen became one of 20 runners to have run a sub-3-hour marathon in each of the past five decades.
 He ran a 2:52 at the 1978 Paul Bunyan Marathon and a 2:51 at the Snickers Marathon in Albany, Georgia, in 2010.
 When he ran a sub-3 hour marathon at the Tacoma City Marathon in Washington in May 2012, it increased the span between his first and most recent sub 3-hour marathon to 33 years and 289 days, the eighth-longest split of its kind in the US, according to the Association of Road Racing Statisticians.
 As of March 2016, Allen is one of 34 people in the world to have run a marathon in under 3 hours in each of the past five decades.
 When Allen ran the Boston Marathon in April 2016, it was the 100th marathon of his life, and the 24th time he has completed the Boston Marathon.
 He has completed the New York City Marathon 17 times.
 Through 2015, he has run more than 110,000 miles lifetime, and finished 68 sub-3 hour marathons in five decades.